CenterForDigitalHumanities/rerum_server/API.md

 - **Response: `[{JSON}]`**—an array of the resolved objects of all parent history objects

 As objects in RERUM are altered, the previous state is retained in a history tree.
-Request returns all ancestors of a given version.
+Requests return ancestors of this object on it's branch.
+The objects in the array are listed in inorder traversal but ignoring other branches.

 Example: http://devstore.rerum.io/v1/history/11111